Health plans with health savings accounts (HSAs) (non-Medicare)

 The IRS has annual limits for contributions from all sources into an HSA.

 - Members ages 55 and up can contribute up to $1,000 more per year.
-You must turn age 55 by the end of the taxable year--generally April 15 of the following year--to qualify.
+You must turn age 55 by the end of the taxable year to qualify.

 It is your responsibility not to exceed the maximum annual contributions allowed under IRS rules.
 Before you make your own contributions, make sure to calculate both the PEBB Program's contribution amount(s) for the year, the SmartHealth wellness incentive in January (if eligible), and any amount you contribute.
 If contributions from all sources are more than the maximum amount allowed, you may be subject to IRS penalties and/or fees from HealthEquity.